svr4/couchbase-lite-cgo/README.md

 Replication is now working via `ws://` or `wss://`.
 Make sure to read the `replicator_test.go` file for more details on how to use replication properly with this library.

-The package was built and tested on macOS Mojave (10.14.6) using Go version `go1.12.9 darwin/amd64`.
+The package was built and tested on macOS (10.14.6+) using Go version `go1.12.9 darwin/amd64`.

 ## Example